From museum-hopping to thrift shopping to nature hikes, here’s our list of affordable things to do in Singapore.

 The city’s teeming with nostalgic murals, funky graffiti and gorgeous paintings, and they’re all free to see.
 So pick a day with good weather and rock up to the coolest street art spots with your camera to get some great snaps.
 To continue exploring, lose yourself in the streets of Tiong Bahru, Haji Lane, Telok Ayer and Joo Chiat.

 Continue your love affair with Mother Nature at Gardens by the Bay, where you’re free to roam around the leafy pockets of plants and flowers dotting the landscape.
-Attractions like Floral Fantasy, Flower Dome and Cloud Forest are ticketed (from $12/adult), but they’re worth it, especially if you haven’t been to the new Supertree Observatory (from $10/adult), which boasts panoramic views of the gardens.
-Oh, and those sticking around till nightfall can head to the Supertree Grove for the nightly light and sound rhapsody.
+Attractions like Floral Fantasy, Flower Dome and Cloud Forest are ticketed (from $12/adult), but they’re worth it.
+Especially if you haven’t been to the Supertree Observatory (from $10/adult), which boasts panoramic views of the gardens.

 Forget five-star brands.
 Boutique hotels are all the rage these days, and the ones on our island run the range from modern minimalist to luxury chic.
-Check in to staycay spots like Kesa House, The Great Madras, Lloyd’s Inn or Naumi Hotel for a cosy overnighter away from the crowds.
+Check in to staycay spots like The Great Madras or Lloyd’s Inn for a cosy overnighter away from the crowds.

-Whether you grew up in Singapore or you’re just visiting, there’s always something new to discover in the nooks and crannies of our island.
-We reckon the best way to see the city with a fresh perspective is to stroll through its various districts on a walking trail – that way, you get to tick things off your bucket list with a tour guide on hand to answer your questions.
+There’s always something new to discover in the nooks and crannies of our island.
+We reckon the best way to see the city with a fresh perspective is to stroll through its various districts on a walking trail.
+That way, you get to tick things off your bucket list with a tour guide on hand to answer your questions.
 Alternatively, set off on one of the National Heritage Board’s self-guided walks to better suit your own schedule.

-A 24/7 shopping paradise for night owls, Mustafa Centre in Little India is your go-to when you need a hit of retail therapy… at midnight.
+A 24/7 shopping paradise for night owls, Mustafa Centre in Little India is everyone’s go-to for a hit of retail therapy… at midnight.
 The massive building may be a bit of a maze, but it’s the best kind of feeling when you’re lost amidst the rows of electronic gadgets, snacks, skincare, apparel and homeware.